 (2) guardian ad litem program and personnel costs;

 (3) examination costs, not including hospitalization or treatment costs, for mental commitments and related proceedings under chapter 253B;

-(4) examination costs under rule 20 of the Rules of Criminal Procedure;
+(4) examination costs under chapter 611 or rule 20 of the Rules of Criminal Procedure;

 (5) in forma pauperis costs;